mike182uk/timestring/README.md

 ##Installation

-### Browser
+###Browser

 All you need to do to get timestring working in the browser is download / clone this repo and make sure you include the `timestring.js` script on your page:

 ```html
 <script src="<path-to-src>/timestring.js"></script>
 ```
-### Node.js
+### Node

-Timestring is also node compatible.
-To install for a project, navigate to the projects root folder and in your terminal and type the following:
+To install for a node project, navigate to the projects root folder and in your terminal type the following:

 ```
 npm install timestring